I discovered his secret fortress. 'Exactly as I planned.'

 Since complex schemes are often involved in this trope, be wary of spoilers.

-- Light Yagami of Death Note uses this phrase when his Memory Gambit and Batman Gambit to convince the police and his own family that he is not in possession of the titular murder weapon, and is not the known serial killer, Kira goes perfectly right.
+- Light Yagami of Death Note uses this phrase when his Memory Gambit and Batman Gambit to convince the police and his own family that he is not in possession of the Death Note, and is not the known serial killer, Kira goes perfectly right.
 Just as Light regains his memories, after touching the Death Note once more, he mentally cants, "Exactly as planned," a phrase that has reached memetic status.

 - The Japanese subtitled version will most likely say "Just as planned," rather than "Exactly as planned".

-- Light also thinks a phrase very close to this one during the final showdown, after Near explains his plan to prove that Light is Kira.
+- Light also thinks a phrase very close to this during the final showdown, after Near explains his plan to prove that Light is Kira.
 Of course, things don't go according to plan for him...
-There aren't any spoilers on the page linked to above, but no promises if you look at any of the other pages in that chapter.

-- Lelouch of Code Geass is fond of saying "the preliminary conditions have been met", as well as many variations of that phrase.
-Unfortunately for him, that line is roughly his version of "What could possibly go wrong" in that the Spanner hits the Works about 2 nanoseconds later. ie, Things are going just as planne-Oh no, IT'S THE LANCELOT! *boom*
+- Lelouch of Code Geass is fond of saying "All tasks at hand have been cleared"... and that line is roughly his version of "What could possibly go wrong".
+The Spanner always hits the Works about 2 nanoseconds later - things are going just as planne-Oh no, IT'S THE LANCELOT! *boom*

 - Bleach has Sousuke Aizen.
 When things go not quite as planned, he still has a backup plan.
-Sometimes he doesn't but being the Magnificent Bastard he is he'll make you think he did and then it goes all according to plan because you gave him time to make it so.
+Sometimes he doesn't, but he'll make you think he did and then it goes all according to plan because you gave him time to make it so.

 - Zeo from One Piece both subverts this and takes it to ridiculous extremes, claiming that absolutely everything goes according to his plans.
 Even the bad stuff.
 Especially the bad stuff.